AiM-Technologyz/UpDawg-Smart-Contract/README.md

 ### Name
 - Function Name: ***name***
 - Function Type: ***READ***
 - Function Description: ***Returns the name of the `token`.
-This is an immutable state variable; i.e. It can only be set at the time of deployment and can never be changed.***
+This is an immutable state variable; i.e. It can only be set at the time of deployment and can never be changed. eg. `UpDawg`***
 - Function Requirements: ***`-nil-`***
 - Function Parameters: ***`-nil-`***
 - Function Return: